Speech and Language Therapy Difficulties faced by Autistic Children

 A Child in Speech therapy

-Non-verbal difficulties
+Non-Verbal difficulties

 Children with Autism face communication challenges that keep them away from social interaction.
 The non-verbal difficulties they face include the following.